How much does it cost to explore Estonia?

 Our daily expenses in Estonia were EUR47.30 / USD52.85 per person per day, which means, we went a bit over our budget of USD50.00.
 We spent a total of eight days in Estonia – two nights in Tartu, three nights in Tallinn and three nights on Saaremaa Island.

-• Our travel style wherever we go is reasonably consistent, which is great when you want to compare travel costs:
+• Our travel style is reasonably consistent wherever we go, which is excellent when you want to compare travel costs between countries:

-• Experiences: We pay for some tourist attractions or activities, but are selective as our funds are limited (just like everyone else’s).
+• Experiences: Many of our activities are free or very low-cost.
+When we pay for attractions or activities, we are selective, as our funds are limited (just like everyone else's).

 What is the currency of Estonia?